rajeshelurii/Angular-Interview-Questions/README.md

 export class AppModule {}
 ```

-### 135. What are the ways to pass data to multiple components in Angular?
+### 135. :warning: What are the ways to pass data to multiple components in Angular?

 **Answer:**
 1. **Input/Output Properties:** Use `@Input` to pass data from a parent component to a child component and `@Output` to emit events from child to parent.